wudsn/wudsn-ide-install/README.md

 ![Folders](images/wudsn-installer-folders.png)

 Upon the first start you can import projects for the platform you'd like to work with into the workspace.
-Click "File / Open Projects from File System" and select the platform folder from the "Projects" folder.
+Click "File / Open Projects from File System" and select the platform folder from the "Projects" folder.<br>
 ![Import Project](images/wudsn-installer-import-project.png)

 The path to the assemblers/compilers/emulators in the Tools folder must be set once manually.